Benefactors-Ltd/clarifact-setup/README.md

 # clarifact-setup
 Clarifact Connector Setup

-Thhis a release only repo.
+This a release only repo.